RyanFortune02/UnityQuest2020Template/README.md

   > **On When Hit Target** - the raycast for selecting objects is only visible when the ray is hitting a UI element with *Raycast Target* enabled.
 - Change the cursor with the **Laser Pointer**'s *Cursor Visual*.
   > By default, this is the *Sphere* object that comes with the *UIHelpers* prefab.

+## The rest of the Oculus Integration Package
+You may wish to explore the rest of the Oculus Integration Package!
+Most of the package has been ignored from this repository to save space.
+In particular, this project only includes the following modules:
+- VR
+- Sample Framework (partial)
+  - Core (partial)
+    - Custom Hands
+    - DebugUI
+    - Locomotion

+In particular, you may wish to check out the sample scenes in the Sample Framework folder `Oculus/SampleFramework/Usage/`.

+To access the rest of the Oculus Integration Package, you will have to download and import it.

+1. Download **v50.0** of the [**Oculus Integration Package**](https://developer.oculus.com/downloads/package/unity-integration/50.0/).
+   > You should end up with a file `OculusIntegration_v50.0.unitypackage`.
+2. Open the Unity Project.
+3. In the menu bar at the top, navigate to **Assets > Import Package > Custom Package...**
+4. Locate and select the `OculusIntegration_v50.0.unitypackage` you downloaded.
+5. Follow any on-screen prompts to import the package and clean up any settings.

+If you end up using assets from other parts of the Oculus Integration Package, make sure to change the `.gitignore` to stop ignoring them.